What does Netiquette mean?

 Tip 1: Keep your tone appropriate.

 We all know what it's like to receive a text message from someone that sounds mean.
-Maybe they didn't mean it that way, but it's nearly impossible to detect someone's emotions just through writing.
-When you are participating in discussions for your online course(s), keep that weakness in mind.
+Maybe they didn't mean it that way, but it's nearly impossible to detect emotions through writing.
+When messaging classmates or instructors or participating in discussions for your online course(s), keep that weakness in mind.
 Make sure you re-read what you write to ensure that it conveys the tone you meant to share.
 You might even have someone else read it too.
 When in doubt, leave it out.

 Tip 2: Act like you would in real life.